Capital Gains Tax Calculator

 Related Articles

-Complete guide to Korean capital gains tax on real estate.
-Learn tax rates, single-home exemption, long-term holding deductions, and multi-home surcharges in 2026.
+Step-by-step guide to Korean capital gains tax on property.
+Covers 1-home exemption rules, progressive tax brackets, long-term holding deductions, multi-home surcharges, and a real calculation example for selling a ₩1B apartment in 2026.